 All Department personnel submitting evidence to the Forensic Services Unit shall notify the Evidence Custodian and/or the Forensic Services Specialist whenever contaminated evidence is being submitted for processing.
-The notification of such contamination must be properly noted on the GREENVILLE POLICE DEPARTMENT PROPERTY REPORT and the GREENVILLE POLICE DEPARTMENT REQUEST FOR EXAMINATION OF EVIDENCE.
+The notification of such contamination must be properly noted in the case report and the GREENVILLE POLICE DEPARTMENT REQUEST FOR EXAMINATION OF EVIDENCE.